Welcome!

 “Issue”: an outgoing; outflow- a result or consequence- A sending or giving out…offspring

-Jesus says in Mark 7:21
+Yeshua says in Mark 7:21,

 “For from within, out of the heart of men proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, licentiousness, an evil eye, blasphemy, pride, foolishness.”

-Every single issue of which we willfully initiate, partake in, or cause; good or evil, infiltrates our hearts first.
-It enters; we then contemplate it for a moment or for a substantial amount of time.
-But it is not possible for us to carry it out if our “heart” or our “will” does not accept it or “settle” with it first.
+Every single issue of which we willfully initiate, partake in, or cause - good or evil, infiltrates our hearts first.
+It enters, we then contemplate it for a moment or for a substantial amount of time.
+But it is not possible for us to carry it out if our “heart” or our “will” does not accept it or settle with it first.

-“These six things the Lord hates, Yes, seven are an abomination to Him: A proud look, A lying tongue, Hands that shed innocent blood, -A heart that devises wicked plans”
+“These six things the Lord hates, Yes, seven are an abomination to Him: A proud look, A lying tongue, Hands that shed innocent blood, -A heart that devises wicked plans” Proverbs 6:16-18a

-He who trusts in his own heart is a fool, -But whoever walks wisely will be delivered.
+He who trusts in his own heart is a fool, -But whoever walks wisely will be delivered.”
 Proverbs 28:26

 It’s apparent that our own hearts cannot be trusted.
-We would find ourselves “missing” the mark more often than not if we trust in our own heart or believe that we are always “thinking” rightly.
+We would find ourselves missing the mark more often than not if we trust in our own heart or believe that we are always thinking rightly.
 See, within us are hidden faults:

-Let the words of my mouth and the meditation of my heart be acceptable in Your sight, O Lord…”
+“Who can understand his errors?
+Cleanse me from secret faults.
+Keep back your servant also from presumptuous sins….Let the words of my mouth and the meditation of my heart be acceptable in Your sight, O Lord…”Psalm 19” 12, 13a, 14

-“Search me oh God, and know my heart; Try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting.”
+and know my heart; Try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting.”
 Psalm 139: 23-24

 Create in me a clean heart, O God, and renew a steadfast (unwavering) spirit within me.
 Do not cast me away from your presence and do not take Your Holy Spirit from me.
 Psalm 51: 10-11

-“The sacrifices of God are a broken spirit, A broken and a contrite heart
+“The sacrifices of God are a broken spirit, A broken and a contrite heart—These, O God, You will not despise.Psalm 51:17

 “But the Lord said to Samuel…..For the Lord does not see as man sees; for man looks at the outward appearance, but the Lord looks at the heart.
 I Samuel 16: 7b

 But Peter said, “Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself? –While it remained, was it not your own?
 Why have you conceived this thing in your heart?
 You have not lied to men but to God.”
-Acts 5:3-4

 “You have neither part nor portion in this matter, for your heart is not right in the sight of God. –Repent therefore of this your wickedness, and pray God if perhaps the thought of your heart may be forgiven you. –For I see that you are poisoned by bitterness and bound by iniquity.”
 Acts 8:21-23 (Read Chapter 8)

-It is no wonder that many have prayed as David prayed; those who desire to love God with All of their Heart; those who desire an intimate relationship with our Beautiful Father through Jesus, our Savior; those who long for God and who have the desire to see God, and the yearning to rest in His Abiding Presence and have the complete Joy of the Lord’s Salvation.
-For it is a Clean heart, a Pure heart, that is absolutely necessary for a sweet communion between us and our Holy Father.
+It is no wonder that many have prayed as David prayed.
+Those who desire to love God with all of their hearts, and those who desire an intimate relationship with our Beautiful Father through Yeshua, our Savior, would meditate on these words.
+I believe those who long for God, who have a need to see God, and the yearning to rest in His Abiding Presence with the complete Joy of the Lord’s Salvation, pray this prayer.

 “Who may ascend into the hill of the Lord?
 Or who may stand in His Holy place?
 He who has clean hands and a pure heart …” Psalm 24: 3-5